 If you can’t get the exact measurements, don’t be afraid to get crafty and stack the picks and strings to get the right size.
 You can even use pieces of paper, as long as you know the thickness, which is usually right there on the packaging.

 Whilst getting a super low action might play great, it’s not always the best option.
 You have to find a healthy balance between feel and tone.
-Higher action generally means better tone, and lower action generally means better playability.
+Higher action generally means better tone.
+Lower action generally means better playability.

 If you want to figure out your ideal action, you’ll probably have to do this through trial and error.
-Trying out things is the best way to find out what works for you.
-But before spending hours and hours trying to find the right action, you’re going to have to think about your needs.
+Testing out things is the best way to find out what works for you.
+But before spending hours and hours trying to find the right action, you’ll want to think about your needs.

-Different styles of playing often ‘require’ different action.
+Different playing styles often ‘require’ different actions.
 Blues players who play very rhythmically with lots of strumming will probably be better off with a higher action than Yngwie-style shredders.

-Even though this is what the manufacturer recommends, most shredders will often bring it down to 1mm (3/64”) on the treble strings.
+Despite manufacturer recommendations, shredders will often bring it down to 1mm (3/64”) on the treble strings.

-This is obviously based on preferences, and there’s tons of shredders out there that play with a higher action, but low actions seems to be the ‘standard’ for shredders.
+This is obviously based on preference, and there are tons of shredders out there who play with a higher action, but low action seems to be the ‘standard’ for shredders.

 Another thing you’ll have to look at is the gauge of string you’re using.
 People tend to believe that thinner strings can achieve a lower action, but the opposite is actually true.
 Thinner strings have more slack, which means they move more when plucked.
 This can cause more buzzing.
-Getting thicker (and therefore tighter) strings, they’ll move less, and you can bring them a little closer to the fretboard without the notes going dead.
+Thicker (and therefore tighter) strings will move less, allowing you to bring them a little closer to the fretboard without the notes going dead.

 |Action||Low E||High E||Low E||High E|

 Acoustic guitars tend to have higher action than electrics.
 This is intentional, as it benefits the sound of the instrument.
-I mentioned that fret buzz on electric guitars won’t always be audible when amplified, which obviously goes out the window regarding acoustic guitars.
+I mentioned that fret buzz on electric guitars won’t always be audible when amplified, which obviously is irrelevant for unplugged acoustics.

 As with electric guitars, a balance has to be found between sound and playability.
-Acoustic guitars are notorious for being generally harder to play then electric guitars, which is for the most part accountable to high action.
+Acoustic guitars are notorious for being generally harder to play than electric guitars, and this is typically attributable to high action.

 Making an acoustic guitar play like an electric guitar is doable, but you’ll almost certainly be sacrificing tone in some way.
 This doesn’t mean it’s impossible though.

-The same rule applies for classical guitar, except for a few things.
+The same rule applies to classical guitars, except for a few things.
 Classical guitars are designed for a totally different playing style than acoustic guitars.
-Whereas acoustic guitars are generally built for strumming and picking, classical guitars are meant as both a rhythm and a lead instrument.
+Whereas acoustic guitars are generally built for strumming and picking, classical guitars are meant as both a rhythm and lead instrument.
 This means the guitar has to be more easily playable than an acoustic guitar.

 One of the ways this could be achieved is with low action, but it might sacrifice tone.
-And since the sound of a classical guitar is a lot warmer and ‘weaker’ compared to an acoustic guitar, there’s not a lot of wiggle room regarding sacrificing sound (and volume!).
-Another way in which playability is optimised is through the strings.
+And since the sound of a classical guitar is a lot warmer and ‘weaker’ than an acoustic guitar, there isn’t a lot of wiggle room regarding sacrificing sound (and volume!).
+Another way in which playability can be optimized is through the strings.

-Classical guitar strings are a lot lighter than steel strings, and are easier to fret.
-This makes it so that a low action is not even necessary in most cases.
+Classical guitar strings are a lot lighter than steel strings and are easier to fret.
+This makes it so a low action isn’t even necessary in most cases.
 Well-setup classical guitars are extremely playable, even with high action.